-Lasavia Essences are the gift of vitality of plants, minerals and insects delivered to you with the utmost care.
-The resolve of Lasavia is to deliver to you Elemental Healing through the introduction of an Essence into your being.
-We suggest you put a few drops in water, drink and take a moment to be inspired by the qualities of the Essence that you have chosen.
+Lasavia Healing Essences are the gift of vitality of plants, minerals and insects delivered to you with the utmost care.
+Our resolve is to deliver to you Elemental Healing through the introduction of an essence into your being.
+Put a few drops in water, drink and take a moment to be inspired by the qualities of the essence that you have chosen.

-The essence of this plant is nourishment.
+Dandelion’s essence is nourishment.
 It contains the qualities of both the earth and the sun.
-This remedy enables relaxation throughout the body, knowing all is well.
+It’s a remedy that enables relaxation throughout the body, knowing all is well.
 It is a tonic that allows us to access joy within the body.
 It reminds us to celebrate with others and to stretch out when despondent.

-The remedy has a strong elemental presence.
-Rich, grounding and no nonsense, It goes deep into the earth, reminding us we are of the earth and responsive to the natural environment.
-The essence enables us to sit back without having to prove ourselves or make out that we are more than who we are.
-The remedy helps us to become at ease with ourselves and take the space to nourish ourselves.
-This essence enables us to protect ourselves when vulnerable and to know when to draw back.
+Its essence has a strong elemental presence.
+Rich, grounding and no-nonsense.
+It goes deep into the earth, reminding us we are of the earth and responsive to the natural environment.
+It enables us to sit back without having to prove ourselves or make out that we are more than who we are.
+Curiously it’s an essence about how we experience space within ourselves and how we allow that experience of space within our lives.
+As we enter a healing process, it can help us where we are vulnerable and enable us to draw back when necessary.
 It supports nature awareness meditation, giving the observer a sense of complete connection.

 On the physical plane dandelion helps clear toxins from the body while on the energetic plane it helps us to shift the energetic toxins and challenges of the modern world.
 Its strength is that it stays fully connected to all aspects of itself and therefore helps integration after a spiritual process, healing or states of shock.
 It’s good to use after soul retrieval work.